alexeymorgunov/unixshellcourse/Answers.md

 paste sh.words sh.nextwords sh.thirdwords > sh.trigrams
 cat sh.trigrams | tr "[:upper:]" "[:lower:]" | sort | uniq -c | sort -k 1n
 ```

+  Yeah, the file isn't filtered for the copyright notice.
+Can you do that?

 ---
 ### License